How flexible are NPQs?

-With some lead providers saying different things about how flexible the new national professional qualification programmes (NPQs) are, it is not surprising that teachers and school leaders ask us “how flexible are the new NPQs?”
+With some lead providers saying different things about how flexible national professional qualification programmes (NPQs) are, it is not surprising that teachers and school leaders ask us “how flexible are the NPQs?”

 In short, the content of the NPQs is fixed, though the way we deliver the programmes to participants allows for some flexibility.
-One important element in this is the fact the NPQs have changed a great deal and they require both programme participants and lead providers to approach the qualifications in new ways.
+One important element in this is that they require both programme participants and lead providers to approach the qualifications in new ways.

 In a word, content.
 To meet Department for Education (DfE) requirements for fulfilling the NPQs, lead providers must map the content faithfully onto the modules that they put together.

 NPQs are all built from the same evidence base and, together, form a coherent pathway of career-long professional development for teachers and school leaders.
 All providers must ensure they cover the same content and, to achieve an NPQ, participants must engage with all of this content.
 This will result in every teacher and school leader who participates in an NPQ being exposed to the same research, all backed by the same secure bases of evidence.